Rapiders/react-hooks/README.md

 ### useAnimation

-useAnimation manages animationClassName.
+useAnimation manages mount/unmountAnimation.

-`triggerUnmountAnimation` : trigger unmount animation.
+`AnimationWrapper`: Apply mount/unmountAnimation to the children prop provided in the AnimationWrapper. you can provide style prop to apply style to Wrapper

-`handleUnmountAnimationend` : manage className automatically.
-You have to register this funciton to animation HTMLElement.
+`show` : trigger mountAnimation

-`unmountCallback` : this callback is called when animationEnded.
+`hide` : trigger unmountAnimation and unmount children prop `isShow` : indicates the status for child props.

 ### useFocusAnimation